zzo/JUTE/README.md

 ### Results

 This column allows you to see the unit test results and code coverage information.
 For each browser there will be unit test output.
 Note this output is XML and the file contents may NOT be visible in your browser.
 'View Source' if this is the case.
 A green link means all tests passed successfully and red link means at least one test failed.
+If you requested code coverage it will also show up here.
+Note results are shown for Capture, Selenium, and V8 tests even though you can only kick off Capture tests from the WebUI.

 Command Line